-Before this I was a postdoc with Sebastian Bonhoeffer (Theoretical Biology) at ETH Zurich, working mainly on stress-response, evolvability and robustness in bacteria (read our last preprint here).
+Before this I was a postdoc with Sebastian Bonhoeffer (Theoretical Biology) at ETH Zurich, working mainly on stress-response, evolvability and robustness in bacteria (read our recent publication here).

 And before I was a PhD student with François Taddei and Dusan Misevic (INSERM U1001).
 My PhD focused on the links between second order selection and evolution of cooperation, using both microbial and in silico systems (some of our work here and here).